Absent - Phillip, Liz and Amy

 I have a large passion for skiing and the toasty fires at Kunapipi, my favourite thing about the lodge is sitting by the fire and enjoying the company of my family and other members of Kunapipi.
 I aim to keep the lodge family friendly as I have always enjoyed.

-Although I only officially became a member 2 years ago (on my 18th birthday; I just couldn't wait) some of my earliest memories are as a young child spending my holidays at Kunapipi; an interesting fact about me was that I was bathed in the lodge kitchen sink at just 4 months old!
+Although I only officially became a member on my 18th birthday, some of my earliest memories are as a young child spending my holidays at Kunapipi; an interesting fact about me was that I was bathed in the lodge kitchen sink at just 4 months old!
 I have thoroughly enjoyed my 20+ years of visiting Kunapipi and look forward to many more years especially while on the board assisting with the growth and development of the lodge.
-I have been on the board for 12 months now as the media and communications director.
+I have been on the board as the media and communications director.
 I aim to assist Kunapipi and the team in growing a greater bond and connection between members and the lodge.
 Through social media, online communications and many more plans I hope to keep the 'family feel' and continue the camaraderie.

 My favourite thing about perisher is the hot spring days over in Guthega (with lunch at the Guthega pub of course) and enjoying the fireplace and time with other members when you come home to share stories about your day on the mountain.